savushkin-r-d/ptusa_main/readme.md

     bin\install\windows-default\Release\ptusa_main.exe demo_projects/T1-PLCnext-Demo/main.plua path demo_projects/T1-PLCnext-Demo/ sys_path demo_projects/T1-PLCnext-Demo/sys/ debug
 ```
 2. Launching a project in Microsoft Visual Studio Community 2022: `Select a launch item -> ptusa_main.exe`.

+## lua ##

+Lua is a scripting programming language.
+A characteristic feature of Lua is implementation of a large number of program entities with a minimum of syntactic means.
+Thus, all composite user data types (arrays, structures, sets, queues, lists) are implemented through the mechanism of tables, and the mechanisms of object-oriented programming,
+including multiple inheritance, are implemented using metatables, which are also responsible for overloading operations and a number of other features.
+Lua is a procedural dynamically typed modular language with automatic memory management.
+Includes basic elements to support functional and object programming styles.
+Thus, Lua can be called a multi-paradigm language.
+Built-in parallel programming tools allow you to write multithreaded programs only by means of the language, without accessing the operating system API or external libraries.
+Since the main purpose of Lua is embedding, it has effective means of interlanguage interaction, focused mainly on calling C libraries and working in a C environment.
+The language supports a small number of built-in data types: boolean values, numbers, strings, functions, streams.
+There are no typical combined data structures, such as arrays, sets, lists, and records; instead of all of them, one basic Lua structure is used — a table.
+A separate type of *userdata* is designed specifically for low-level programming and data exchange with external code in other languages.
+Functions in Lua are objects of the first class, can be assigned and passed in parameters.
+Closures are supported, it is possible to create higher-order functions.
+The object system is prototypical, there is no explicit support for inheritance, but it is easily implemented using metatables.

+## tolua++ ##

+tolua is a tool that greatly simplifies the integration of C/C++ code with Lua.
+Based on a cleaned header file,
+tolua automatically generates the binding code to access C/C++ features from Lua.
+Using Lua API and tag method facilities,
+tolua maps C/C++ constants, external variables, functions, classes, and methods to Lua.

+To use tolua, create a package file, a C/C++ cleaned header file, listing the constants, variables, functions,
+classes, and methods to want to export to the Lua environment.
+Then tolua parses this file and creates a C/C++ file
+that automatically binds the C/C++ code to Lua.
+If link the created file with our application,
+the specified C/C++ code can be accessed from Lua.

+## zlib ##

+zlib is a software library used for data compression and is an abstraction of the DEFLATE compression algorithm used in their gzip file compression program.

+## subhook ##

+SubHook is a simple hooking library for C and C++ that works on Windows, Linux and macOS.
+It supports x86 only (32-bit and 64-bit).

+### installation ###

+Easy method:

+1. Copy the source and header files to your project and include subhook.c in your build.
+2. On Windows only: Define SUBHOOK_STATIC before including subhook.h.

+With CMake:

+Copy the subhook repo to your project tree.